pcardotatgit/DUO_Web_Demos/README.md

 These codes are proof of concepts which shoud help to understand how it works and how integration can be easily done.

-We present 1 PHP and 2 pythons examples.
+You will find here 1 PHP and 2 pythons examples.

-In addition to this we present one python DUO client example
+In addition to this there is alose one python DUO client example